A belated happy birthday to Federico Bahamontes, who was born on July 9, 1928.

 He finished the stage to Bagnères de Bigorre, at the foot of the Tourmalet, barely inside the time limit.

-The next day he tried a colorful attack on the col du Portet d’Aspet, only to get off the bike and abandon the Tour de France forever.
+The next day he tried a colorful attack on the Col du Portet d’Aspet, only to get off his bike and abandon the Tour de France forever.

 Bahamontes retired to run a bicycle and motorcycle shop in Toledo, where it’s rumored that he continued to receive letters on a weekly basis for years, some addressed to “F. Bahamontes, Spain” and sometimes to his name and with a picture of an eagle